j-vasquez21/Stock-Forecasting/Modeling/README.md

-# Modeling README
+# Modeling

 This folder will contain all of the funds and their modeling process.
+The modeling process for each fund is the same.
+We begin with creating a baseline for the time series.
+The baseline will be a naive baseline which is a shifted version of the original time series.
+The we move on to constructing an ARIMA model, LSTM model, and FBprophet.
+As each model is created it is tested and the RMSE is calculated.